PADI Open Water Diver Course

 * A medical from a diving doctor will be necessary if you have ticked YES to any of the medical questions on the medical form you fill out on the first day of the course

-A Scuba Diving Medical is required if you are 40 years of age or over.
+A Scuba Diving Medical is required if you are 45 years of age or over, or have been infected in the past with Covid-19, for your safety

 Find authorised Diving Doctors close to you.
 Click Here